docbyte-com/nuxeo-core/modules/platform/nuxeo-elasticsearch/nuxeo-elasticsearch-audit/README.md

 This project provides a backend based on Elasticsearch for Nuxeo for Audit Service.

-The idea is to use Lucene / Elastocsearch as storage backend for the Audit trail entries.
+The idea is to use Lucene / Elasticsearch as storage backend for the Audit trail entries.

 Usage of Elasticsearch as a replacement for the JPA based default backend allows to easily make the Audit service scale :